isabeljmack94/IsabelJMack/UseICTSafelyresponsiblyandethically.md

 <br>
 <br>

-# Below, is a list of Quiz Questions that can be used via Menti.com to assess and inform student’s understanding of ICT Safety.
+# Below is a list of Quiz Questions that can be used via Menti.com to assess and inform student’s understanding of ICT Safety.
 <br>

-#How is ICT used in Society?
+# How is ICT used in Society?
 <br>
 •	Students were encouraged to question, ‘How can we use social media to better society?’
 <br>